rolandwalker/fixmee/README.markdown

 	M-n    fixmee-goto-next-by-position      ; only when the point is M-p    fixmee-goto-previous-by-position  ; inside a fixme notice

+To constrain the nextmost/prevmost-urgent commands to the current buffer only, use a universal prefix argument, eg

+	C-u C-c f

 When the `smartrep` package is installed, the `C-c` prefix need not be used for consecutive fixmee-mode keyboard commands.
 Instead, just keep pressing `f` (or whichever key you set in customize).